Flukas88/RssRead/README.md

 In NAME you can use any of the configured* site.
 You can, of course, use multiple RssReader on the same program.
-Or you can load more news with the same istance (using each time loadNewsRss()) Use the News object bearing in mind that it's already in a Xthml Link format.
+Or you can load more news with the same istance (using each time loadNewsRss()) Use the News object bearing in mind that it's, by default**, in a Xthml Link format.